A self-consistent model of the plasma staircase and nonlinear Schr\"odinger equation with subquadratic power

 where $F_B (t)$ denotes the Brownian noise and is added to the L\'evy noise.
 Substituting the known characteristic functions for the L\'evy and Brownian noises into Eq.~(\ref{Prod2+AA}), and going through steps of the derivation, one arrives at the hybrid FFPE~(\ref{FFPE+}) with both the fractional (Riesz) and ordinary diffusion terms, weighted by the coefficients $D_\mu$ and $D$, i.e.,

-Note that FFPE~(\ref{FFPE+AA}) involves space fractional differentiation only in terms of the generalized diffusion operator; whereas the convection term due to $\Phi (n)$ is {\it integer} and introduces the potential well for L\'evy flights.
+Note that FFPE~(\ref{FFPE+AA}) involves space fractional differentiation only in terms of the generalized diffusion operator; whereas the convection term due to $\Phi (n)$ is {\it integer} and introduces a potential well for L\'evy flights.
 This last observation elucidates the fundamentally different roles played by respectively the stochastic and regular forces as they join together to set up the analytical structure of FFPE.